Skip to content

 Jury Trial | The Jury Court

-Estimated reading time: 9 minutes
+Estimated reading time: 13 minutes

-The jury trial process, by Criminal Jury Trial Attorney Thomas Gallagher
+The jury trial process by Criminal Jury Trial Attorney Thomas Gallagher.

 Do we as a society have an interest in fair trial procedures?
 We all suffer when a jury convicts a person of a crime they did not commit.
 And when a jury convicts the wrong person, the true perpetrator of the crime will not be found.
+Moreover, when the process is low quality, every single one of us and our loved ones are at risk of unjust prosecution.

 The criminal jury trial attorney is the key to enforcement of all the other legal protections for the accused.
 And your attorney should understand the psychology of persuasion.